GosiaAntoniak/GosiaAntoniak/README.md

 - 💬 Ask me about whatever you want.
 - 📫 How to reach me: write me on email or linkedin
 - ⚡ Fun fact:
-- I learn Spanish,
+- I love people and I like working in a group,
 - When I was 25, I enrolled in a ballroom dancing course,
 - I love cooking and animals.
-  -->

 💻 Open Source Work Stats